jrandj/aws-security-specialty/README.md

     * All streams in a log group are filtered.
 A custom metric filter cannot be configured to only filter some of the streams in a log group.

 1. A member of the security audit team would like to perform an analysis and investigation of ELB access logs by doing some ad-hoc queries.
 The ELB access logging is enabled.
 Which solution allows the team members to perform access log analysis most efficiently?
     * Athena supports S3 as a data source and can be used to query log data in S3.

 1. A company has multiple AWS accounts and has hired a third-party security auditor.
 The auditor has its own AWS account, and the auditor needs read-only access to all AWS resources and the logs of API activities that have occured on AWS.
 How can the company meet the auditor's requirements without compromising security in the AWS environment?
     * Enable CloudTrail logging and use a cross-acoutn IAM role to provide read-only access to the auditor to the S3 bucket.

 1. An auditor needs access to logs that record all API events on AWS.
 The auditor only needs read-only access to the log files and does not need access to each AWS account.
 The company has multiple AWS accounts, and the auditor needs access to all the logs for all the account.
 Which of the following options is the best way to configure access for the auditor to view event logs from all accounts?
     * Configure CloudTrail in each AWS account and have the logs delivered to a signle AWS S3 bucket in the primary acount.
 Create an IAM user for thea uditor with an IAM policy to S3 read-only access for only the bucket which stores the logs in the primary account.

 ### Infrastructure Security

 1. A company hosts a popular web application that connects to an Amazon RDS MySQL DB instance running in a private VPC subnet created with default Network ACL settings.
 The IT Security department has a suspicion that a DoS attack is coming from a suspecting IP.
 How can you protect the subnets from this attack?
     * Change the inbound NACL to deny access from the suspecting IP.
 The NACL is responsible for controlling traffic in and out of a subnet.
-Security Groups work on the instance level and not the Subnet level, and you cannot configure a Security Group to deny access.
+Security groups work on the instance level and not the Subnet level, and you cannot configure a security group to deny access.

 1. A company is hosting a website that must be accessible to users for HTTPS traffic.
 Also, port 22 should be open for administrative purposes.
 The administrator's workstation has static IP addresses of 203.0.113.1/32.
 Which of the following security group configurations is the MOST secure but still functional to support these requirements?
     * Port 443 from 0.0.0.0/0 (all addresses) should be open.
 Port 22 from 203.0.113.1/32 (the administrative workstation only) should be open.